-Table 7 Economy: Table of Goals and Actions Policy Statement The City supports and participates in economic and community development efforts to build and maintain a strong, diverse economy through new and expanded business opportunities.
+Table 7 Econ Economy: Table of Goals and Actions Policy Statement The City supports and participates in economic and community development efforts to build and maintain a strong, diverse economy through new and expanded business opportunities.
 Goals E-1 Suppo rt the creation and filling g of new hi gher wage jobs.
-E-2 Streng of Com • vith d owntown n nerchants and the Chamber E-3 Support efforts to improve the conditions of the Kootenai Business Park to be "shovel ready" for new and expanding businesses and non-profits.
-E-4 Improv e the image of Lib by as an appeali ng, healthy community.
+E-2 Streng of Com • ith d owntown n nerchants and the Chamber E-3 be "s • of the Kootenai Business panding businesses and E-4 Improv e the image of Lib by as an appeali ng, healthy community.
 E-5 - business clim I especially du wn merchants throughout ents.
-E-6 Promo te rec development a and u ise of vacar nt buildings and sites.
-E-7 commi Increase the number of workers in sectors currently lacking in the community, such as those in the building industry, health care and Actions Import animal care, childcare, and service industries. ortance 1 Timeframe 0 Partners KRDC, LCPA, DME, JS, LCo, Ch, FVCC, LS, LB E-a River D econon current health partner Partner with FVCC and economic development agencies such as the Kootenai River Development Council and Lincoln County Port Authority to pursue economic development efforts that will result in more workers in sectors currently lacking in the community, such as those in the building industry, health care and animal care, childcare, and service industries.
+E-6 Promo te rec levelopment a and u ise of vacar nt buildings and sites.
+E-7 commi Increase the number of workers in sectors currently lacking in the community, such as those in the building industry, health care and animal care, childcare, and service industries.
+Actions Importa ance 1 Timeframe 0 Partners KRDC, LCPA, DME, JS, LCo, Ch, FVCC, LS, LB E-a River D econon current health partner Partner with FVCC and economic development agencies such as the Kootenai River Development Council and Lincoln County Port Authority to pursue economic development efforts that will result in more workers in sectors currently lacking in the community, such as those in the building industry, health care and animal care, childcare, and service industries.
 In doing so, also partner with FVCC and support, participate in, and/or host job fairs with attention to those sectors and recruitment of workers to live and/or work in E-b Update annexa accomr site, wit Importance 2 Timeframe 2 Partners LCPA Update the zoning code to create a zoning district in anticipation of future annexation of all or portions of the Kootenai Business Park that accommodates the Lincoln County Port Authority's visions and plans for the site, with consideration for the existing county zoning established for the Targeted Economic Development District (TEDD) and this Goals and Action E-c Importa ance 1 Timeframe 0 Partners Ch, LB, DME